mmishra1bing/Assign/README.md

 ## Start React

-To reun and view the application, follow these steps:
+To run and view the application, follow these steps:

 1. **Open the path in another terminal.**